comsci-uwc-isak/unit-1-project-lyds-jane/README.md

 Programmer Lydia Etherington
 ```

+### External Sources

+All of the code was created by Lydia Etherington, with the exception of the examples below:

 Evaluation
 -----------

+### Testing create.sh

 Test 1: A car can be created and stored in the database
 For this purpose we will create the file testCreate.sh.
 This is called software testing.